-Strike-hit South African Airways says state will not come to the rescue
+Strike-hit South African Airways says only a deal with unions will end crisis

-JOHANNESBURG (Reuters) - South African Airways (SAA) resumed some regional flights on Tuesday but warned that only a deal with striking unions can resolve its current crisis, with no prospect of more money from the government.
+JOHANNESBURG (Reuters) - South African Airways (SAA) resumed some regional flights on Tuesday but warned that only a deal with striking unions can resolve its current crisis, as the government said it has no more money for the cash-strapped state carrier.

-The cash-strapped airline has canceled hundreds of flights since the strike began on Friday and said the stoppage initially cost 50 million rand ($3.36 million) per day and was jeopardizing talks with lenders.
-That figure has come down as some flights have resumed.
+The airline has canceled hundreds of flights since the strike began on Friday, with the stoppage initially costing 50 million rand ($3.36 million) per day, though that figure has come down as some flights have resumed.

-SAA, the unions and South Africa’s public enterprises minister Pravin Gordhan met on Tuesday morning.
-However, the airline’s acting chairwoman, Thandeka Mgoduso, said Gordhan had reiterated a warning that there is nothing in the public coffers for the airline.
+The carrier met with the unions and South Africa’s public enterprises minister Pravin Gordhan on Tuesday morning, but SAA acting chairwoman Thandeka Mgoduso said Gordhan had reiterated that there is nothing in the public coffers for the airline.

 “The statement is the same, there is no more money,” she told a news conference, adding that SAA would continue talks with the unions in the afternoon.